 E-601.c: Attendance Standards & DFPS General Protective Care

 Boards must be aware that for children who are receiving care under a DFPS General Protective Care authorization, care must continue in accordance with the authorization regardless of accrued absences.
-Termination of for DFPS General Protective authorization is solely the responsibility of DFPS.
+Termination of CCS for DFPS General Protective authorization is solely the responsibility of DFPS.

-Note: Boards must be aware that until a new automated attendance system is available, absence notification must be provided in accordance with WD Letter 08-21.

 Boards must be aware that 15-and 30-day absence notifications must be sent to all families and child care providers which includes DFPS General Protective.
 Boards may use the new Child Care Absence Worklist Report to make these notifications.

-Boards must be aware that if a parent cannot be reached after repeated contact attempts, is not communicating with the provider or bringing the child to care, the Board’s child care contractor shall end the child care referral after 30 calendar days of no contact but leave the child’s eligibility and TWIST Program Detail open.
+Boards must be aware that if a parent cannot be reached after repeated contact attempts, is not communicating with the provider or bringing the child to care, the Board’s child care contractor shall end the child care referral after 30 calendar days of no contact but leave the child’s eligibility open in the child care case management system.
 Before ending the referral, the contractor must reach out to the DFPS regional day care coordinator to ensure that DFPS is aware that the child is not attending.
-Boards must ensure that the reason for the termination of the referral is documented in TWIST Counselor Notes.
+Boards must ensure that the reason for the termination of the referral is documented in the child care case management system.

 E-601.d: Suggested Absence Tracking and Notification Practices